Ott Law Firm

 • The truck itself may be repaired or scrapped before it can be inspected

-OTT Law moves quickly in truck accident cases.
+Ott Law Firm moves quickly in truck accident cases.
 We send spoliation letters to the trucking company and carrier demanding that all evidence be preserved.
 We retain accident reconstruction experts and trucking industry specialists to inspect the vehicle, analyze the data, and document the evidence before it disappears.
 Early investigation is often the difference between winning and losing a truck accident case.

 Higher Damage Thresholds in Truck Accident Cases